scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 .. class:: abstract

    In this work, a new python package, PyRK (Python for Reactor Kinetics), is introduced and demonstrated.
 PyRK has been designed to simulate, in zero dimensions, the transient, coupled, thermal-hydraulics and neutronics of time-dependent behavior in nuclear reactors.
 PyRK is intended for analysis of many commonly studied transient scenarios including normal reactor startup and shutdown as well as abnormal scenarios including Beyond Design Basis Events (BDBEs) such as Accident Transients Without Scram (ATWS).
-This package employs various toolsallows nuclear engineers to rapidly prototype nuclear reactor control and safety systems in the context of their novel nuclear reactor designs.
-One application of this package presented here captures the evolution of accident scenarios in a novel reactor design, the Pebble-Bed, Fluoride-Salt-Cooled, High- Temperature Reactor.
+For robustness, this package employs various tools within the scientific python ecosystem.
+For additional ease of use, it employes an object-oriented data model, allowing nuclear engineers to rapidly prototype nuclear reactor control and safety systems in the context of their novel nuclear reactor designs.
+An application of PyRK, capturing the evolution of an accident scenario in a novel reactor design, is demonstrated.

 .. class:: keywords